Brian D. McFeeters: Diplomatic career

 McFeeters is a career member of the Senior Foreign Service, class of Minister-Counselor.
 He started his State career by being a senior advisor in the Office of the Counselor to the Secretary of State.
 He was also the Principal Deputy Assistant Secretary in the State Department's Bureau of Economic and Business Affairs in Washington and Deputy Chief of Mission of the U.S. Embassy in Jakarta, Indonesia.
 Additional assignments include serving as the Economic Minister Counselor of the U.S. Mission to the European Union in Brussels, Belgium and Economic Minister Counselor for U.S. Embassy in Baghdad.
 He also served as Political Counselor at Embassy Kuala Lumpur, Malaysia and as Deputy Political Counselor and North Korea Watcher at the U.S. Embassy in Seoul, South Korea.
 Earlier, in Washington, he was the Deputy Director in the Office of Maritime Southeast Asia while at the State Department.
-He is currently serving as the United States Ambassador to Malaysia.